scribe-org/Scribe-iOS/README.md

 ### Data Edits

 Scribe does not accept direct edits to the grammar JSON files as they are sourced from [Wikidata](https://www.wikidata.org/).
-Edits can be discussed and the queries themselves will be changed and ran before an update.
+Edits can be discussed and the [Scribe-Data](https://github.com/scribe-org/Scribe-Data) queries will be changed and ran before an update.
 If there is a problem with one of the files, then the fix should be made on [Wikidata](https://www.wikidata.org/) and not on Scribe.
 Feel free to let us know that edits have been made by [opening a data issue](https://github.com/scribe-org/Scribe-iOS/issues/new?assignees=&labels=data&template=data_wikidata.yml) or contacting us in the [issues for Scribe-Data](https://github.com/scribe-org/Scribe-Data/issues) and we'll be happy to integrate them!

-# Featured In [`⇧`](#contents) <a id="featured-in"></a>
+# Featured By [`⇧`](#contents) <a id="featured-by"></a>

 <details><summary><strong>Articles and Presentations on Scribe</strong></summary>
 <p>